dac1976/CoreLibrary/README.md

 For usage examples I recommend looking at the unit test code in the /UnitTests/GoogleTests folder.

-The networking unit tests require network connectivity and expect 2 adapters setup, one on 160.50.100.76/255.255.0.0 and another on 160.51.100.76/255.255.0.0.
-These can be "virtual" loop-back adapters or physical network adapters.
+The networking unit tests require network connectivity and expects 2 adapters setup, one on 160.50.100.76/255.255.0.0 and another on 160.51.100.76/255.255.0.0.
+These can be "virtual" loop-back adapters or physical network adapters but to test multicast group and UDP broadcasts the user must configure their firewalls and security settings appropriately.